tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 Open a new terminal and get inside the `tink/deploy/vagrant`.

-For a worker the mac address works as a unique identifier, with Vagrant we are able to set it to fixed value, in this case `080027000001`.
+For a worker the MAC address works as a unique identifier, with Vagrant we are able to set it to fixed value, in this case `080027000001`.

 As you did for the provisioner start the worker via vagrant: